Murugesan22/Slant-Game/README.md

 - Scoring: No points awarded
 - Goal: Demonstrate a valid solution exists
 - Best For: Getting unstuck, learning correct patterns

 ---

+## Sorting Mechanism (Custom Quicksort)

+To efficiently select CPU moves, the game implements a custom Quicksort algorithm for sorting candidate moves based on heuristic scores.

+- During each CPU turn, multiple valid moves are evaluated by the selected greedy strategy.
+Each move is assigned a score, and sorting ensures that higher-priority moves are considered first.

+### Where It Is Used
+- In the Constraint-Focused strategy, moves near important constraints are ranked.
+- In the Edge-First strategy, cells are sorted based on distance from the center.
+- In the Random-Greedy strategy, moves are sorted before selecting randomly from top candidates.

+### Why Quicksort
+- Efficient average-case performance
+- Supports key-based and descending sorting
+- Demonstrates practical use of a divide-and-conquer sorting technique

+This sorting mechanism improves AI decision quality and scalability across different board sizes.

+---